 Your kitchen might be the place in your home that emits the most EMF radiation.
 The high amount of EMF and other kinds of radiation in the kitchen can be traced to the appliances you used when cooking a meal.
 Microwave ovens, stoves, and dishwashers are some of the culprits that emit EMF despite in low amounts only.
 Run your EMF meter near the refrigerator to see how much radiation it’s putting off.

 Experts estimate that a person preparing a meal is subjected to 5-10 mG of electromagnetic field radiation for up to an hour of cooking.
 This figure, they claim, is an alarming fact even for healthy adults.

 If you are using a fairly new refrigerator, the good news is that you might be exposed to a lower amount of EMF.
-Modern refrigerators are designed and manufactured in a way that makes it more energy efficient and incapable of contributing to global warming and other pollutions.
+Modern refrigerators are designed and manufactured in a way that makes them more energy efficient and incapable of contributing to global warming and other pollution.

-This panel as a medium for you to search recipes online, find out the weather for next day, and other things you can do online.
-Given it is considered as one of the Internet of Things, it makes use of wireless technologies.
+This panel is a medium for you to search recipes online, find out the weather for the next day, and do other things you can do online.
+Given it is considered one of the Internet of Things, it makes use of wireless technologies.
 Thus, it can emit more EMF compared to other basic modern refrigerators.

 Side-effects of Refrigerators Emitting Radiation